Global Climate Change

 working fluids in this giant dynamic machine, which redistributes the heat

-from the sun over the planet, so that the outgoing radiation balances the
+from the sun over the planet, so that the ingoing radiation balances the

 outgoing radiation, the physical properties of these two working fluids